 Windows Server Deployment

-I’ve deployed hundreds over servers for a variety of services over the years, below are some posts I’ve written documenting the server’s I’ve had to deploy the most both professionally and running my home lab.
-Some of the posts focus on Windows Server Core (no Desktop Experience) but even if you’re deploying “full fat” Windows, these should still be useful to you.
+I’ve deployed hundreds of servers providing a variety of services over the years.
+Below are some posts I’ve written documenting the process for the servers I’ve deployed the most of.
+Some of the posts focus on Windows Server Core (no Desktop Experience) but even if you’re deploying Windows Server with a GUI, these will still be useful to you.